2023 Edition: The Trail Runner’s Underground Guide to Chamonix

 Hike or run up, and then up some more, to La Jonction.
 It’s the meeting point of the Bossons and Tacconaz glaciers, and is a remarkable, wild-feeling location high on Mont Blanc.
 On the way up or down, drop by the little Chalet des Pyramides refuge for a drink, or lunch.

 Check out the town’s trail running site, Vallée du Trail.
 There’s links to area races, suggested running routes, and updates on conditions.
 Run the Alps and FATMAP have also produced a small, free booklet listing popular trail runs around town.
 Copies are available at The Hub Chamonix, and often at Moody Coffee Roaster.
-Want a book?
-Grab Trail Running Chamonix and the Mont Blanc Region at any one of a number of locations in town.
+There’s also a new web site in town, Chamonix 360, which offers a developing list of trail running route options.